 Similarities Between Bacteria and Fungi

 One common characteristic of fungi and bacteria is cell walls.
-All bacteria, both archaebacteria and eubacteria, and all fungi have cell walls.
+Many types of bacteria, both archaebacteria and eubacteria, and fungi have cell walls.

 Some types of bacteria and fungi cause serious, even deadly, health problems.
 Other bacteria and fungi benefit humans, as with the digestive benefits of gut bacteria like E. coli and the use of yeast to make bread, beer and wine.